Hidden Costs You Should Know Before Moving to Malaysia (2026 Guide)

 Although Malaysia offers affordable healthcare, clinic visits, prescriptions, or dental treatments are usually not covered fully by student insurance.
 For example, a small flu or dental issue can cost you between RM 100–RM 200 while visiting a local clinic or a government hospital.

 Money-saving tip: Choose a plan that covers emergencies and hospitalization.
 Keep an emergency fund of RM 500–1,000 for medical needs.
+You can also explore scholarship opportunities in Malaysia to offset some of hidden costs Malaysia.

 Note that these costs mentioned here are not absolute costs.
 Students can spend as per their capacity to suit their lifestyle and preferences.
-Also, extra educational and accommodation costs can vary depending on your institution and landlord’s rates.
+Also, extra educational and accommodation costs can vary depending on your institution and the landlord’s rates.

 3. Accommodation Deposits & Utility Bills

-• Half-month or one month utility deposit
+• Half-month or one-month utility deposit

 4. Transportation & Daily Commute Costs